mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture

-\textit{Fault Mapper} plays a role in visualizing and updating data within the pipeline. \textit{Fault Mapper} receives fault probability information from \textit{Probability Oracle} and updates \textit{Fault Web} accordingly.
 In Figure~\ref{fig: overview}, when \textit{Fault Web} needs to be updated, \textit{Process Scheduler} issues a \textit{Fault Web Request}, which includes nodes and their corresponding fault probabilities. \textit{Fault Mapper} creates or renews \textit{Fault Web} based on this information to visually represent the fault probabilities between different nodes. \textit{Fault Web} not only displays the alert source node but also depicts other related nodes and the fault probabilities of their connecting edges. \textit{Fault Mapper} ensures that \textit{Process Scheduler} can make decisions based on the most up-to-date information, thereby guiding \textit{Solution Engineer} to develop appropriate resolutions.

-\subsubsection{Solution Engineer}
+\subsubsection{Solution Engineer ($\mathscr{A}_{7}$)}

-In Figure~\ref{fig: overview}, \textit{Solution Engineer} is responsible for the final root cause analysis and development of solutions in the pipeline. \textit{Solution Engineer} receives \textit{Root Cause Analysis and Solution Requests} from \textit{Process Scheduler} and then decides on the course of action based on the available node data.
-If node data is available, \textit{Solution Engineer} conducts a metric-level analysis by using historical data and performance metrics.
-If there is no accessible node data, \textit{Solution Engineer} performs a node-level analysis by examining the topology of micro-services architecture to identify the impact of the fault. \textit{Solution Engineer} references previous successful cases, like in Table~\ref{tab: Examples of Alert Events}, to guide the development of the current solution and returns this information for further action and the conclusion of the process ensuring that the proposed resolution is practical and effective.
+In Figure~\ref{fig: overview}, \textit{Solution Engineer} receives \textit{Root Cause Analysis and Solution Requests} from \textit{Process Scheduler} and then decides the final root cause analysis and development of solutions based on the available node data. \textit{Solution Engineer} performs node-level analysis to confirm the nodes affected to be repaired by the MCA when node downtime data is unavailable.
+If node data is available, \textit{Solution Engineer} performs metric-level analysis to find the real problem metric through the correlation between metrics and historical value fluctuations to develop more reasonable solutions like increasing disk throughput for high read and write latency. \textit{Solution Engineer} also references previous successful cases, like in Table~\ref{tab: Examples of Alert Events}, to guide the development of the current solution and the conclusion of the process ensuring that the proposed resolution is practical and effective.